triton-inference-server/server/deploy/k8s-onprem/README.md

 to balance requests across all available nodes.

-To send requests through the Traefik proxy, use the Cluster IP of the traefik service deployed by the helm chart.
-In this case it is 10.111.128.124.
+To send requests through the Traefik proxy, use the Cluster IP of the traefik service deployed by the Helm chart.
+In this case, it is 10.111.128.124.

 ```
 $ kubectl get services